-Dr. James Carey's research focuses on promoting recovery of motor function following stroke through up-regulation of function in surviving but dormant neural centers or through transference of function to new neural centers.
+Dr. Carey's research focuses on promoting recovery of motor function following stroke through up-regulation of function in surviving but dormant neural centers or through transference of function to new neural centers.
 Investigative and interventional techniques include motor learning (joint tracking) training, telerehabilitation, repetitive (r)TMS, and fMRI.

-Dr. Teresa Kimberley's overall research goal is to understand and influence the extent of plastic changes in the cortex that occur during recovery from a movement impairment such as hemiparesis secondary to stroke or focal hand dystonia.
+Dr. Kimberley's overall research goal is to understand and influence the extent of plastic changes in the cortex that occur during recovery from a movement impairment such as hemiparesis secondary to stroke or focal hand dystonia.
 Tools used in her lab include functional magnetic resonance imaging (fMRI), kinematic analysis, and transcranial magnetic stimulation (TMS).

 Rebekah Schmidt was awarded "Best Poster - 3rd Place" at the 2nd Annual MN Neuromodulation Symposium for her poster titled "Effect of rTMS and Sensorimotor Retraining in Focal Dystonia".
-Pictured with her are the symposium chair, Dr. Bin He and her adviser, Dr. Teresa Kimberley.

-CBS/WCCO Radio interviewed Dr. Bernadette Gillick to discuss how her lab, only one of two in North America, is testing a ground-breaking brain stimulation therapy on children with Cerebral Palsy to increase their motor function.(The interview starts just past the midway point).
+CBS/WCCO Radio interviewed Dr. Bernadette Gillick to discuss how her pediatric research lab, only one of two in North America, is testing a ground-breaking brain stimulation therapy on children with Cerebral Palsy to increase their motor function.(The interview starts just past the midway point).